From Overconfidence to Coherence: Competing Like It Matters

 Who This Is For

-- Government and military leaders shaping deterrence and diplomacy
+- Policymakers and military officials shaping deterrence and diplomacy

-- University and policy audiences exploring U.S. grand strategy
+- Academic and policy audiences exploring grand strategy

 🎥 Watch Mark in Action